 We are evaluating our ready-to-use glucagon for use in a bi-hormonal artificial pancreas closed-loop system.
-In mid-2018, OHSU initiated a Phase 1 proof-of-concept randomized three-way crossover clinical trial to evaluate the utility of such a system.
-We expect OHSU to report top-line results from this trial in the first half of 2019.
-Based on these results, we expect to move forward with a clinical program for a bi-hormonal artificial pancreas closed-loop system.
+In mid-2019, OHSU completed a Phase 1 proof-of-concept randomized three-way crossover clinical trial to evaluate the utility of such a system.
+OHSU presented topline results at the ADA 79th Scientific Sessions in June 2019 and submitted results to a peer-reviewed journal.
+Based on the study results, we plan to support advancement of OHSU and other artificial pancreas programs with ready-to-use glucagon.
 In December 2013, we filed an IND application for the use of ready-to-use glucagon in a bi-hormonal artificial pancreas closed-loop system.
 We are the sponsor of this IND, which is active as of the date of this Annual Report on Form 10-K.